 The best interns are assertive, ambitious and organized.
 Each candidate should have some journalism experience and must be working toward a degree.
-Additionally, candidates must receive credit for the internship.
+Additionally, candidates must receive credit for the internship and have a personal laptop available to use in-office.
 Do we make exceptions?
 NO. Students with published work preferred.
 We require a minimum commitment of 12-16 hours per week.

 HOW TO APPLY